Wooden Katana( Full Guide)

 Finishing Out the Katana

-While the blade is the most important part of a samurai katana, it still needs other parts to complete it.
+While the blade is the most important part of a samurai katana, other parts still need to be completed.
 These consist of a hilt or guard (tsuba), the handle (tsuka), spacers on either side of the hilt (seppa), and a pommel cap (kashira).
 To keep up with the nature of this project, these will all be made out of wood.
 For aesthetic purposes, it’s a good idea to use different kinds of wood with contrasting colors for the adjoining pieces, making them stand out.

 The hilt of the weapon of a katana can either be round or square with rounded corners.
 It should be about ½” thick and usually made of contrasting wood on a wooden katana.
 Many are carved or have designs carved and cut in relief on a scroll saw.

-The one real design requirement, though, is that a cutout that exactly fits over the tang of the weapon of the katana, all the way up to the shoulder at the end of the cutting portion of the weapon blade, be made in the center of the weapon hilt.
+The one real design requirement, though, is that a cutout that exactly fits over the tang of the katana weapon, all the way up to the shoulder at the end of the cutting portion of the weapon blade, be made in the center of the weapon hilt.

 Two spacers must be made on either side of the hilt, with the same hole in the center.
-These should be about ¼” thick, with the outside of the spacers equaling the outer shape of the weapon handle.
+These should be about ¼” thick, and the spacers’ outside should equal the weapon handle’s outer shape.

-Before cutting out the handle pieces, it’s a good idea to hollow out the inset space for the real sword’s tang, making it a tight fit.
+Before cutting out the handle pieces, hollow out the inset space for the real sword’s tang, making it a tight fit.

 There are two different ways of making the handle on a wooden katana, specifically in dealing with the diamond pattern common for the handle of katanas.
 One is to insert diamond-shaped pieces into the material of the handle.